Josh Lambo: Tennessee Titans

 On November 16, 2022, Lambo signed with the Tennessee Titans as an injury replacement for Randy Bullock.
-Lambo made three of his four extra point attempts in a 27-17 win over the Green Bay Packers.
-He was waived five days later.
+Lambo made three of his four extra point attempts in a 27–17 win over the Green Bay Packers.
+He was waived on November 21.

+On March 17, 2023, Lambo retired from professional sports.
+As of 2024, he ranks as the eighth most accurate kicker in NFL history, and the most accurate of all kickers that are no longer active.

+Statistics

 Personal life

-Lambo married his wife Megan in June 2018.
+Lambo has been married twice: firstly to Amy, and then a second time, to Megan Menefee from 2018 to 2021.